This DIY tutorial teaches how to make Olaf Christmas ornaments inspired by the Disney movie Frozen using polymer clay.

+One winter’s day, I asked my daughter, “Do you want to build a snowman?”
+She squealed with excitement.
 Here I was dreaming of making snowman ornaments while she dreamed of bringing Olaf to life.
+So we did both!

 Related: Meaningful Christmas Traditions for a Magical Holiday

-Frozen-Inspired Olaf Ornament Kids Make
+Frozen-Inspired Olaf Ornament Kids Can Make

+Have fun connecting with the kids, making snowman ornaments this holiday season.
 This Olaf ornament was inspired by Disney’s “Frozen” and the children’s book, “Frozen Olaf’s Night Before Christmas.”
+You might also enjoy making this Frozen-Inspired Snowstorm Sensory Bottle.

 ‘Twas the night before Christmas, and all through the house, not a creature was stirring . . . until a sound awakens Olaf.”

-Frozen-Inspired Olaf Ornament Kids Make: Materials
+Frozen-Inspired Olaf Ornament Craft Materials and Supplies:

 - Polyform clay assorted Colors & White